move to Spain

 “Because in Spain, people don’t live to work.
 They work to live.”

-Here, most people work the bare minimum that they have to – and spend the rest of their time enjoying life.
+Here, most people work the bare minimum that they have to –- and spend the rest of their time enjoying life.
+Long lunch breaks, 3-hour siestas and street parties are the norm in Spain.

 1. Spanish salaries are no bueno

 Minimum wage (as of 2024) is €1,134 ($1,214 USD) and the cost of housing has skyrocketed in the last few years since COVID.
+Most people can’t afford to live on their own since the rents are so high (at least in major cities like Barcelona and Madrid).
+So they have to have flatmates.

-Most people can’t afford to live on their own since the rents are so high (at least in major cities like Barcelona and Madrid), so they have to have flatmates.
 If you’re comparing to a city like New York or San Francisco, then yeah, Barcelona and Madrid are cheap.
 But they aren’t as affordable as they might seem at first glance, especially when you factor in salaries.
+So that’s something to keep in mind if you’re planning on working in Spain.

 2. Apartments are old and poorly insulated

-I’ve lived in about ten (?) apartments in Barcelona over the years, and most of them have had thin walls and poor insulation.
+I’ve lived in about ten (?) apartments in Barcelona over the years, and most of them had thin walls and poor insulation.

 (Fun fact: Someone once told me the Spanish designed them this way intentionally to drive up electricity bills.)

 Meanwhile, the winters are coooold.
 To stay warm, I stay bundled up in a sweatshirt and fuzzy socks and cling to a hot water bottle most of the time.
-I’ve adapted – but I definitely long for the days when I had central heating and air (and life indoors felt a bit more comfortable!).
+I’ve adapted.
+But I definitely long for the days when I had central heating and air (and life indoors felt a bit more comfortable).

-Poorly insulated apartments also mean that the walls and doors tend to be paper thin so you can hear just about everything outside.
-And in noisy cities like Barcelona, that’s not ideal.
 I’ve lived in apartments where I could hear everything from the streets (including conversations).
 So I had to sleep with ear plugs, a noise machine and a fan – and I would still sometimes be woken up at 2AM by drunk tourists screaming on the street.
-Not ideal.

 If you want a nice, modern, well insulated apartment (with heating and AC), then you can expect to pay a lot more for it (both in rent and the electricity bill).

-3. Bureaucracy is a pain
+4. Bureaucracy is a pain

 For example…

-4. Taxes are high
+5. Taxes are high

 At least compared to the US.
-So be prepared to give up a lot of your salary to la hacienda (aka tax collectors).
-Good news is that you know your tax dollars are actually going somewhere (funding healthcare, education, safety etc).
+So be prepared to give up a lot of your salary to la hacienda (tax collectors).

 1. Determine where you want to live in Spain (and why)

-But I considered Madrid for other reasons – people are supposed to be more open and friendly and there’s more of a Spanish culture (which is quite distinct from the Catalan culture in Barcelona).
-While Madrid doesn’t have the beach, there are some beautiful medieval towns to visit close by (like Segovia, Avila and Toledo).
+But I considered Madrid for other reasons.
+People are friendlier and there’s more of a Spanish culture (which is quite distinct from the Catalan culture in Barcelona).

 If you prefer a smaller, more laid-back coastal city, then you might want to consider Valencia or Malaga.
 They used to be known for being very affordable but the cost of living (or at least housing) has increased a LOT in both cities over the last few years.
 All the same, they’re still cheaper than Madrid and Barcelona.